SURREAL ADVENTURES

 ‘Is that so?
 So, where do you think he went?’

 ‘Probably to Montego Bay, or possibly he headed back to the stars.
-Would that not be this same ancient Portuguese Captain who happens to do all the same things?’
+Might this not be the same Portuguese Captain as you that happens to do all the same things?’

 ‘It really makes you wonder, doesn’t it?’ he said with a straight face as if he was genuinely perplexed.

-I laughed aloud at his disingenious ruse.
-There was no doubt in my mind that I was once again with Miguel, the professor friend I hung out with at the pub as a first-year student, the one who convinced me to pursue philosophy.
+I laughed aloud at his ingenious ruse.
+There was no doubt in my mind that I was once again with Miguel, the professor friend I hung out with at the pub as a first-year student, the one who guided me to pursue philosophy.
+After all, Mo earlier mentioned I would know my captain, and so it seems I do.

-‘You might also wonder about this old ship when you walk up its plank,’ he said.
-‘I sailed it here through an orphic wormhole where I found it docked much as when you decommissioned it on October 12th of 1563, at Port of Póvoa de Varzim.
+‘I brought it here through an orphic wormhole where it remained docked, suspended in time, much as when you decommissioned it in Portugal on the 12th of October 1563, at the Port of Póvoa de Varzim.’

-‘No, really, this is your ship, Sebastian, just as it remains suspended in time.
-I had to do a few repairs to the hull and patch some of the sails, yet I’m sure you’ll find it much as you left it, even if you don’t remember.
-Although in reality, you do, since nothing is ever lost; it only seems that way… until it’s not.’
+‘Of course, Sebastian, you were its captain, and so it was yours, even if I had to do a few repairs to the hull and patch some of the sails you neglected.
+Nonetheless, I’m sure you’ll find it much as you left it, even if you don’t remember.
+But in reality, you do, since nothing is ever lost; it only seems that way… until it’s not.’

-‘I’ll admit,’ I said, ‘there are some things you say about having sailed during this era of history that resonate in my mind.
+‘I’ll admit, there are some things you say about sailing in the medieval era that resonate in my mind.
 Ever since I was a lad, I dreamt of sailing on a magnificent old vessel like this.
 Then, later, while navigating through the Aegean Sea, I became enthralled by ancient times on the sea as I repeatedly read my father’s copy of the Iliad.
 I often imagined I was sailing to Troy in those ancient times.’

-‘So, possibly, you sailed these seas too, even thousands of years ago in the time of Homer.
+‘So, possibly, you sailed these seas, too, in the time of Homer.
 Why not?’

-‘I supposed in this universe, anything is possible.
-That’s what I’ve been learning, yet I have no idea how you could have dredged this ship from a dock in Portugal’s past.
-Regardless, I’d love to go sailing on it again.’
+‘I suppose in this universe, anything is possible, as I’ve been learning.
+Yet I have no idea how you managed to dredge this old boat from a dock in Portugal’s past.
+Regardless, I’d love to sail on it again.’

 ‘To where?’